felipebogaertsm/machwave/docs/theory/thrust.md

 where each $\eta_i$ is a loss fraction accounting for one or more of the idealized assumptions.
 Which and how many losses are included depends on the motor/engine category.

-Each loss is composed by the motor's nozzle loss model and may derate the momentum term, the pressure term, or both of the thrust coefficient; the equation above is the case where every loss derates both terms.
+Each loss is composed by the `Motor`'s nozzle loss model and may derate the momentum term, the pressure term, or both of the thrust coefficient.
+The equation above is the case where every loss derates both terms.

 ## 1.5 Total Impulse and Specific Impulse